hschaefer123/cap-plantuml/README.md

 Welcome to a small SAP CAP demo (@sap/cds).

-This demo showcases the rendering of JSON diagrams with [PlantUML](https://plantuml.com/de/).
+This [repo](https://github.com/hschaefer123/cap-plantuml) showcases the rendering of JSON diagrams with [PlantUML](https://plantuml.com/de/).

 The demo renders a SVG from given JSON string using plantuml.jar executed via command line.